SOAR to Health and Wellness Training

 The SOAR training is delivered either in-person or online.
 Choose a training that best suits your work and your professional role.

-- The U.S. State and Territorial Profiles provide an overview of anti-trafficking activities and resources in each state and territory to help promote
+The U.S. State and Territory Profiles provide an overview of anti-trafficking activities and resources in each state and territory to help promote collaboration

 The HHS SOAR training program is administered by OTIP in partnership with the HHS Office on Women's Health, through the National Human Trafficking Training and Technical Assistance Center.